Agilysys (AGYS)

 Enterprise resource planning (ERP) and customer relationship management (CRM) are two of the largest software categories dominated by the likes of Microsoft, Oracle, and Salesforce.com.
 Today, the secular trend of mass customization is driving vertical software that customizes ERP and CRM functions for specific industry requirements.
 Restaurants are a prime example where a set of customized software providers have sprung up in recent years to create unique operating systems that blend tax and accounting software, order management and delivery, along with supply chain management.
 Hotels and other hospitality providers are another example.

-A company’s long-term sales performance can indicate its overall quality.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last three years, Agilysys grew its sales at a decent 20% compounded annual growth rate.
-Its growth was slightly above the average software company and shows its offerings resonate with customers.
+Over the last five years, Agilysys grew its sales at a 15.5% compounded annual growth rate.
+Although this growth is acceptable on an absolute basis, it fell slightly short of our standards for the software sector, which enjoys a number of secular tailwinds.

-Looking ahead, sell-side analysts expect revenue to grow 23.4% over the next 12 months, an acceleration versus the last three years.
-This projection is noteworthy and indicates its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 11.5% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will see some demand headwinds.

 6. Customer Acquisition Efficiency